omeersari/getir-backend-assignment/README.md

 In this section I sum up the whole project.

 In my **app.js** I basically require express, do mongoDB connection, import my route and listen the server. `Routes` only includes one route which is the `/api` route.
 This route takes two functions in it.
 One is valitadion and other is controller.
-Before we can call controller validate function should validate the schema.
+Before we call controller, validate function should validate the schema.
 This function uses **Joi** to validate the schema and if so `postMethod` is called.
-If not we see a 400 BAD REQUEST and an error message as stated above.
+If not, we see a 400 BAD REQUEST and an error message as stated above.

 `postMethod` is going to make the query with using model schema and `recordService`.
 In `recordService` we basically matches the body parameters with the data in records collection and shows the result with the fields that we want to see.
-If everything works without an error we see a respond.
+If everything works without an error, we see a respond.
 (A respond payload can be seen above).

-For other endpoints there is a little code which handles errors and logs it to a log file.
+For other endpoints there is code which handles errors and logs it to a log file.
 There are a few examples in that folder already.

-Jest is used to code test for 3 cases.
+Jest is used to test 3 cases.
 One for successful post request, one for unsuccessful post request and one for unexisting endpoint.

-To run test case you can simply open terminal and type:
+To run test case you can simply open terminal and run:

 ```
 npm run test